SummaryRead the full fact sheet

 Androgen deficiency in older men

-If testosterone levels decline with age, a number of factors may be contributing.
+If testosterone levels decline with age, a number of factors may be causing it.
 In particular, any cause of poor general health, including obesity, will lower testosterone.
-Recent research suggests that testosterone levels do not drop significantly in healthy older men.
+Recent research shows that testosterone levels do not drop significantly in healthy older men.

-It is essential that careful diagnosis of androgen deficiency is undertaken before starting any testosterone treatment.
-A full health assessment should be performed and testosterone levels should clearly have been shown to be consistently low.
-Often, there are other health problems (such as obesity and diabetes) that should be treated first, which may render testosterone replacement therapy unnecessary.
+Do not start any testosterone treatment without careful diagnosis of androgen deficiency.
+Make sure you have a full health assessment, and that your testosterone levels have clearly been shown to be consistently low.
+Often, there are other health problems at play (such as obesity and diabetes) that should be treated first, which may make testosterone replacement therapy unnecessary.

 The effect of lower testosterone levels with increasing age and the effects of testosterone replacement therapy in men are currently being studied.
-Of concern are some studies suggesting a rise in cardiovascular disease after commencement of testosterone therapy in older men, but this remains controversial.
+Of concern are some studies suggesting a rise in cardiovascular disease after starting testosterone therapy in older men, but this remains controversial.

 Androgen deficiency in boys